 Now there are a few terms and conditions regarding the Nike student code, the main ones being according to the Nike website ‘Discount is not valid on gift cards, Apple products or NikeLab products, cannot be applied on Nike.com/launch or any previous orders.
 Code cannot be combined with any other offer or discount code.
 Discount does not apply to delivery charges.’

-But did you know there are ways to get even bigger discounts than the 20%?
+But did you know there are ways to get even bigger discounts than the standard reduction?
 No?
 That’s what the Student Squirrel is here for.

 Check out some great money saving tips below: